VegaDeftwing/OpGuidesHugoSrc/content/Music/videosynth.md

 For effects:

 1. **Feedback:** I should get this "for free" by putting each generator in a buffer
-   * Should also have hue offset per repitition, as well x-y offset, rotation
+   * Should also have hue offset per repetition, as well x-y offset, rotation
 2. **"Fractalization":**  Basically just recursive (with limited depth) mirroring
    * needs axis (rotation) and number of steps to re-cur
 3. **Pixelization:**